martinschaef/grovepi/README.md

 ## Run ##
 sudo python clap.py

 Then clap twice to switch the light on/off ...
+The first clap will switch the LED at port 4 on to tell you that the script is listening.
+The second clap has to follow withn 0.2 to 0.8 seconds and will toggle the Hue lighs.
+If the LED switches off before the second clap, you have been too slow.

+Currently, the setup is a bit vulnerable to vibrations and may be triggered by someone walking by if you have crappy wooden floors like I do.
+If so, try to mount the sound sensor somewhere else.